ramsey/composer-repl/README.md

 ## Copyright and License

-The ramsey/composer-repl library is copyright © [Ben Ramsey](https://benramsey.com)
+The ramsey/composer-repl plugin is copyright © [Ben Ramsey](https://benramsey.com)
 and licensed for use under the terms of the
 MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.